 - Healthy.
 Made with only 3 REAL FOOD ingredients.

-- Freezer friendly.
+- Freezer-friendly.
 You can make a few batches at a time, keep them in the freezer for parties, or for when you just want a bite of something yummy!

 Psst!
-Want to kick these peanut butter cups up a notch?
+Want to kick this up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
 Just add a pinch to the top of each cup!
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 1.
 Line a 12-cup muffin tin with 12 silicone liners.
 Set aside.

 Step 4.
 Freeze for 15 minutes.
 Stir your peanut butter and freeze as well.
+If using collagen, stir that into the peanut butter before freezing.

 (You know how healthy bone broth is, right?
 It’s because gelatin is produced when you cook the bones, and as it turns out, gelatin is just cooked collagen!
 Adding collagen to these homemade peanut butter cups is like getting a boost of grass-fed protein in your homemade candy!
 I only buy my collagen from here.)